top of page

 Other than those paltry demands, I’m not fussy!

-Spoiler alert, I can get really specific.
+Spoiler alert, I sometimes get really specific.

 4. Learn to look